 Recently, Information Centric Networks (ICNs) have been widely studied as a future Internet architecture well suited for large scale content distribution.
-Named Data Networking (NDN) [1] has been widely adopted as a platform for ICN research activities.
+Named Data Networking (NDN) [2][3] has been widely adopted as a platform for ICN research activities.
 The fundamental adopted in NDN is the name of required content, not the address of hosts containing content.
 NDN uses two types of packets in all communications: Interest and Data.
-A consumer requesting a piece of content sends an Interest packet containing the content name.
+A consumer requesting a content sends an Interest packet containing the content name.
 A producer providing the corresponding content data returns a Data packet to the consumer.
 NDN routers transferring the Data packet cache the packet for future redistribution.

 Originally, NDN was designed for wired network topology, but it can be effectively applied to wireless multihop ad hoc network topology.
 Since nodes move around in wireless ad hoc networks, the routing mechanism is a more important research topic compared with wired networks.
 In NDN, the purpose of routing is how to construct Forwarding Information Base (FIB) for name prefixes, which specifies the correspondence between a name prefix and a face (or a neighbor identifier) to the content with this name prefix.
 There are several proposals on the routing in NDN.
-For the wired NDN topology, those proposed in [2] and [3] are examples introduced in an early stage.
+For the wired NDN topology, those proposed in [4] and [5] are examples introduced in an early stage.
 Both of them are based on the link state routing protocol, which maintains and advertises link statuses between neighbors, shares the topology information, and creates routing tables from it.
-The protocol in [4] is a new proposal based on the link state routing considering multipath routing.
+The protocol in [6] is a new proposal based on the link state routing considering multipath routing.

-In the case of NDN based wireless ad hoc networks, both proactive and reactive approaches are proposed [5]-[9].
+In the case of NDN based wireless ad hoc networks, both the proactive and the reactive approaches are proposed [7]-[11].
 This trend is the same as IP based ad hoc networks.
-MobileCCN [6] and TOP-CCN [7] are examples of the proactive routing mechanism.
-MobileCCN is an application of RIP [10] to the NDN based ad hoc routing.
-TOP-CCN is an application of OLSR [11].
-On the other hand, E-CHANET [8] and REMIF [9] are examples of the reactive routing mechanism, which are considered extensions of Ad Hoc On-Demand Distance Vector routing (AODV) [12].
+MobileCCN [8] and TOP-CCN [9] are examples of the proactive routing mechanism.
+MobileCCN is an application of RIP [12] to the NDN based ad hoc routing.
+TOP-CCN is an application of OLSR [13].
+On the other hand, E-CHANET [10] and REMIF [11] are examples of the reactive routing mechanism, which are considered extensions of Ad Hoc On-Demand Distance Vector routing (AODV) [14].

 These NDN based ad hoc routing mechanisms have pros and cons.
 The proactive routing can create FIB in response to an up-to-date network topology, but has some overheads of routing control message exchange.
-On the contrary, the reactive routing has no overheads of routing, but has some overheads of Interest packet transfer.
+On the contrary, the reactive routing has no overheads of routing, but has some overheads associated to Interest packet transfer.

-In this paper, we propose a new NDN based ad hoc routing which has the following two features.
+From these considerations, we proposed a new NDN based ad hoc routing in our previous paper [1].
+Our proposal has the following two features.
 First, in a typical ad hoc network used in a public space, such as shopping malls and museums, a content producer side has a stable network where producers and intermediate routers are located in fixed positions.
 On the other hand, consumers are mobile nodes which change their locations quite often.
 Therefore, a hybrid approach which uses the proactive and reactive routing is considered to be useful.
-In the IP based ad hock network, a hybrid routing is also proposed [13].
-Based on these considerations, we take a hybrid approach that the proactive routing is adopted in a producer side network, because of its in-advance route setting, and the reactive routing is adopted in a consumer side network, because of its flexibility for mobility.
+In the IP based ad hoc network, a hybrid routing is also proposed [15].
+Based on these considerations, we take a hybrid approach where the proactive routing is adopted in a producer side network, because of its in-advance route setting, and the reactive routing is adopted in a consumer side network, because of its flexibility for mobility.